DanielSpaniel8/file-rift/README.md

 }
 ```

-The files are split up into records, with each record a tag and some data.
+The files are split up into records, with each record consisting of a tag and some data.
 The tag is the key for a record, and specifies what information that record represents.
 Tags should be surrounded by whitespace, but not quotes.
 There are four main types of record: integer, float, string and message.
 The first three work the same as in pretty much any markup language, and messages simply contain other records.
 If you put a `d` after a float, it will be automatically converted from degrees to radians. `90d`

 Integers are all decimal digits, no decimal points allowed. `0` `1500`
-Floats may have decimal points, but they don't have to. `0.0` `20`
+Floats may have decimal points, but they don't have to. `0.0` `.5` `20`
 Strings are surrounded by single quotes `'` or double quotes `"`.
 Messages begin and end with braces. `{}`